SebastianGlavind/SebastianGlavind.github.io/_pages/cv.md

 ====
 * Doctor of Philosophy (PhD; 2021)
   * Thesis title: "Information-consistent systems modeling and analysis - with applications in offshore engineering"
-  * Thesis topic: Probabilistic modeling and analysis of complex systems in consistency with the overarching decision context
   * Department of the Built Environment, Aalborg University, Denmark
 * Master of Science (MSc; 2016)
   * Program: Structural analyses and monitoring of structures.
 GPA: 12/12